warbe-maker/VBA-Message/designandimplementation.md

 | ------ | ---- |
 | Limited message width | The maximum _Message Form_ width is specified as a percentage of the screen width |
 | Limited message height |The maximum _Message Form_ height is specified as a percentage of the screen height |
-| A message which exceeds the (hard to tell) size limit is truncated | A message which exceeds the specified (default is 80%) maximum _Message Form_ size is displayed with a vertical and/or a vertical scroll bar
+| A message which exceeds the (hard to tell) size limit is truncated | A message which exceeds the specified (default is 80%) maximum _Message Form_ size is displayed with a vertical and/or a horizontal scroll bar
 | The message is displayed with a proportional font | A message can optionally be displayed with a mono-spaced font |
 | To display a well designed message is time consuming and no satisfactory result can be expected | There are up to 3 _Message Sections_ each with an optional _Message Text Label_ and each with a _Monospaced_ option |
 | The maximum reply options (reply command buttons) is 3 | Up to 7 _Reply Buttons_ are available for being used  and they may be displayed in up to 7 _Reply Rows_ (one in a row).
 In an extreme approach, the whole text required to make a decision can be put on the reply buttons directly, and all may be placed underneath |